 The secure processing, storage, maintenance and transmission of this critical information is vital to our operations and business strategy, and we devote significant resources to protecting such information.
 Although we take measures to protect sensitive information from unauthorized access or disclosure, our information technology and infrastructure may be vulnerable to attacks by hackers, or viruses, breaches or interruptions due to employee error, malfeasance or other disruptions, or lapses in compliance with privacy and security mandates.
 Any such virus, breach or interruption could compromise our networks and the information stored there could be accessed by unauthorized parties, publicly disclosed, lost or stolen.
 We have measures in place that are designed to prevent, and if necessary, to detect and respond to such security incidents and breaches of privacy and security mandates.
 However, in the future, any such access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of personal information, such as HIPAA and European Union General Data Protection Regulation ("GDPR"), government enforcement actions and regulatory penalties.
-Unauthorized access, loss or dissemination could also disrupt our operations, including our ability to process samples, provide test results, share and monitor safety data, bill payors or patients, provide customer support services, conduct research and development activities, process and prepare company financial information, manage various general and administrative aspects of our business and may damage our reputation, any of which could adversely affect our business, financial condition and results of operations.
+Unauthorized access, loss or dissemination could also disrupt our operations, including our ability to process amples, provide test results, share and monitor safety data, bill payors or patients, provide customer support services, conduct research and development activities, process and prepare company financial information, manage various general and administrative aspects of our business and may damage our reputation, any of which could adversely affect our business, financial condition and results of operations.

-In May 2016, the European Union formally adopted the GDPR, which applies to all EU member states and became effective on May 25, 2018 and replaced the European Union Data Protection Directive (Directive 95/46/EC).
-The regulation introduces stringent new data protection requirements applicable to entities established in the European Union and entities not established in the European Union processing personal data relating to individuals who are in the European Union, where specific conditions are met.
-The GDPR also introduces substantial fines for breaches of the data protection rules.
-It may increase our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms and bear considerable costs for implementing security measures ensuring compliance with the new data protection rules.
+In May 2016, the EU formally adopted the GDPR, which applies to all EU member states and became effective on May 25, 2018 and replaced the European Union Data Protection Directive.
+The regulation introduces stringent new data protection requirements in the EU and substantial fines for breaches of the data protection rules.
+It may increase our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
 The GDPR is a complex law and the regulatory guidance is still evolving, including with respect to how the GDPR should be applied in the context of clinical trials or other transactions from which we may gain access to personal data.
 GDPR increases our costs of compliance and results in greater legal risks.